 Message from José Luis Castro

-Our ambitious vision—a world where everyone is protected by equitable and effective public health systems—propelled us from a kernel of an idea to nearly 20 years of rapid growth as an organization.
-We have worked with partners around the world to provide our technical assistance across a range of public health challenges, such as smoking, unhealthy food, road crashes, drug overdose, and the health effects of climate change.
+This has made Vital Strategies’ expansive mission more critical than over.
+Over these past two years, we have kept moving, responding to COVID-19 and tackling our longstanding priorities.
+We have worked with partners around the world to provide technical assistance across a range of public health challenges, such as smoking, unhealthy food, road crashes, drug overdose, and the health effects of climate change.

 The future of public health demands that we stop looking for siloed, single-issue solutions.
 As we look beyond COVID-19, we need to reimagine public health as more interconnected.
 Whether the issue is air quality, transport, food, tobacco, drug use or infectious disease, we have to think more broadly about the connections that make a healthy society.
 By working across sectors, we can leverage public health to drive policy changes in systems outside the span of public health control—transportation, energy, finance, development and education—to make wider and more lasting change that protects everyone, everywhere.